 When we push we interact with the remote repository to update it with the changes we have made locally.
 In this way, who has access to the repository can see the changes.

 How can your collaborators download the changes you have made and pushed to the remote repository?

 Git Pull

-We can pull changes from the remote repository to the local one that you don't have yet.
+We can pull changes from the remote repository to the local one

 1. Run git pull origin master